viliger18/ClaudeAgents/instructions.md

 ### Step 5: Generate Allowlist Report

-Produce a structured report with all findings using the output format described below.
+Produce a structured report with all findings using the output format described below. **The report MUST include the Hosts Section and Statistics Section.**

 ---

 ## Output Format

-Return results as a formatted report with the following information for each binary:
+Return results as a formatted report with the following sections in order:

+1. **Executive Summary** — Overview statistics and risk distribution
+2. **Hosts Section** — List of all machines and their users (REQUIRED)
+3. **Statistics Section** — Distribution analysis and machine rankings (REQUIRED)
+4. **Critical and High Risk Findings** — Detailed analysis of concerning binaries
+5. **Blocked Binary Analysis** — Analysis of any BLOCK_BINARY decisions
+6. **Recommended Allowlist Rules** — Team ID, Signing ID, and SHA256 rules
+7. **Action Items** — Prioritized list of recommended actions

+### Binary Analysis Fields

+For each unique binary analyzed, include:

 | Field | Description |
 |-------|-------------|